luxfi/evm/docs/releasing/README.md

         ```bash
         PREVIOUS_VERSION=v0.7.2
-        NOTES="# AvalancheGo Compatibility
+        NOTES="# Lux Compatibility

-        The plugin version is unchanged at 39 and is compatible with AvalancheGo version v1.13.0.
+        The plugin version is unchanged at 39 and is compatible with Lux version v1.13.0.

         # Breaking changes